keifufu/WebNowPlaying/README.md

 - YouTube Music
 - Any website with a video or music element might work, you can enable them in the options (Click the extension icon)

-I will consider adding other websites if there is demand for it.
+I will consider adding other websites where there is demand for.
-Please do keep in mind that I can't easily develop for paid services, unless they have a fully functioning demo.
+Please do keep in mind that I can't easily develop for paid services.
-For example, Amazon Music's demo has half it's UI elements hidden, you can't skip through songs, etc.

 ## Installing
+// TODO: update webstore links below
 Firefox: [Mozilla Addon Store](https://addons.mozilla.org/en-US/firefox/addon/webnowplaying-redux/)
 Chrome: [Chrome Web Store](https://chrome.google.com/webstore/detail/webnowplaying-redux/ejimjbbegnadfnpgnnfngljgmgpddnmp)
 Edge, Opera, etc. also use the Chrome Web Store

 ## TODO
-- Improved Youtube support, better playlist looping and section skipping would be nice
+- Section skipping on Youtube
 - Netflix support
 - Deezer volume support
 - Pandora volume support
 - Tidal volume support
-- Allow users to report broken sites within the extension

 ## Building from source
 - Install [Node.js](https://nodejs.org)